tanquangduong/tanquangduong/README.md

 </div>
 <br/>

+Hi there,
-Hi, I'm an AI scientist, Engineer, Writer, and Instructor.
+I'm Quang, an AI/ML/MLOps Engineer, Writer, and Instructor.
+Welcome to my code space :)